kgklein/PLUME/INSTALL.md

 ```
 will move the extraneous *.o and *.mod files to the include directory.

-Running
+**If you need a clean compilations**, run
 ```
 make clean
 ```
-will remove all of the files from the include directory as well as the compiled executable, enabling a clean recompilation if necessary.
+This will remove all of the files from the `include` directory as well as the compiled executable, enabling a clean recompilation if necessary.

 ## EXECUTION OF TEST RUNS

 PLUME comes with a selection of test runs that cycle through various test
 problems.
-To execute a small set of tests, execute the following shell script:
+To execute a small set of tests, navigate to `inputs/example/` and execute the following shell script:

 ```
 ./run_example.sh
 ```
 This script will run a simple parallel wavevector scan after identifying four modes at MHD length scales.

-*More example cases will be added.*
+**More example cases will be added.**

 ## Building the documentation